The Credit Union Difference

 Credit unions, unlike many other participants in the financial services market, are exempt from Federal and most State taxes because credit unions are member-owned, democratically operated, not-for- profit organizations generally managed by volunteer boards of directors and because they have the specified mission of meeting the credit and savings needs of consumers, especially persons of modest means.”

-Financial Education for Members.
+- Financial Education for Members.
 Credit unions assist members to become better- educated consumers of financial services.
 Additionally, CUNA is partnering with the National Endowment for Financial Education, a not-for-profit foundation, to expand financial education among high school students.
+A national study shows that just ten hours of personal finance education can positively affect students’ spending and savings habits for a lifetime.

-- A family member (grandparent, parent, brother, sister, spouse or child) of a current USFCU member.
+- A family member (grandparent, parent, brother, sister, spouse or child) of a current UKRFCU member.

 - Member or Employee of the Ukrainian Educational and Cultural Center in Jenkintown, PA including members of the Ukrainian Library, Ukrainian Heritage School Students, and “Svitlychka” Nursery Student.